Strategic Planning: How to Create Guiding Principles for Your Internal Auditing Team

 As I mentioned earlier, healthy and sustainable cultures require active management.
 Guiding principles are just words on paper unless leaders live them and promote them as a core strategic enabler.

 Now that you understand what guiding principles are and how to create them for your team, you’re ready for the next part of your strategic planning journey—strategy pillars.
-We’ll be diving into that topic next for part three of this blog series, so stay tuned!
+Check out part three of this blog series here.
 If you missed the first part on crafting your team’s vision and mission, you can check it out here.
-We’ll be back next time to discuss the strategy pillars of your plan!

 Discover the difference between continuous monitoring and continuous auditing, and why you need both in your audit process.
 On top of that, audit...